-The floor of this chamber is composed of mud that ranges from 20 to 30 feet deep.
-This mud serves as the home for a colony of 7 mottled cave worms.
+The floor of this chamber is composed of mud that ranges from 20ft to 30ft deep.
+This mud serves as the home for a colony of 5 mottled cave worms.
 The great worms have lived here for many years.
 While the cavern was submerged, their movements broke off the tips of the many stalactites and stalagmites as they swam throughout the entire cave.
 Since the island has been raised, the worms are now confined to the depths of the mud itself where they burrow through the viscous stuff in search of their next meal.